zbynekdrlik/abl-touchosc/docs/notify-usage-analysis.md

 The current implementation uses `notify()` appropriately for event-driven communication between loosely coupled components.
 The recent logging refactor successfully removed the performance-impacting centralized logging system while preserving the essential inter-script communication mechanisms.

 **No high-frequency notify calls were found.** All usage is limited to infrequent, user-triggered events or configuration changes.
 The performance impact is negligible.

+Dead code has been removed (v2.8.2), making the system cleaner and more maintainable.

 No immediate changes are recommended, but the alternative approaches documented here can be considered if specific performance or architectural needs arise in the future.